ioannislyras98/Building-Energy-Management-Tool-BEMAT/Calculate_types.md

    - Frontend calculations for immediate feedback
    - Backend calculations for data persistence
    - Calculations only triggered when necessary data is available

----

-*This documentation covers all calculation types used in the Thermal Insulation System as of the current implementation.
-For technical implementation details, refer to the source code in the respective backend models and frontend components.*